Privacy Policy

 Last updated: June 22, 2026

-1. Scope and Data Collected
+1. Scope and Information Collected

 Section 1.1 - Data Provided Directly by the Data Subject